hemanthkotaprolu/hemanthkotaprolu/README.md

 <h4 align="center">MS by Research, IIT Bombay</h4>
 <hr>

-I am **Kotaprolu Hemanth**, currently a first year master's student at **Indian Institute of Technology Bombay**.
+I am **Kotaprolu Hemanth**, a second year master's student at **Indian Institute of Technology Bombay**.
 I have completed my graduation from **Indian Institute of Technology, Tirupati (IITT)**.
 I have worked at **Tiger Analytics** as a Data Analyst for 1 year.
-My interest lies in Open-Source development, Machine Learning and Deep Learning.
+My interest lies in Natural Language Processing, Machine Learning, and Deep Learning.

   ## 🚀 Languages and Tools: